-Claim: A video shows Imran Khan’s son Kasim Khan calling for the revocation of Pakistan’s GSP+ status with the European Union at a recent conference.
+Claim: Multiple social media users have shared a video along with captions that claim the clip shows Imran Khan’s son, Kasim Khan, calling for the revocation of Pakistan’s GSP+ status with the European Union at a recent conference.

-The caption suggests that the video shows Kasim Khan calling for the revocation of Pakistan’s GSP+ status during his address.
+The caption suggests that the video shows Kasim Khan addressing a conference held to call for the revocation of Pakistan’s GSP+ status, and speaking in favour of such a decision.
 However, he asks of no such thing nor does he mention GSP+.

 Imran Khan’s sons’ campaign